sib-swiss/SPARQL_course/docs/gba1.md

     ```

-### What are Rhea reactions associated with an EC number?
+### SELECT (with multiple triples) what are the reactions associated with an EC number?

-All GBA1 catalyzed reactions are reactions in [Rhea](https://www.rhea-db.org/).

-The GBA1 graph contains also enzyme classes (`up:enzymeClass` predicate).
+The GBA1 graph contains also an enzyme class (`up:enzymeClass` predicate).

 **Exercise:** Get the GBA1 Rhea reactions associated with an EC number